yuri/ngcourse/handout/02-toolchain.md

 # Part 2: The JavaScript Toolchain

-JavaScript isn't exclusive to the web browser any more.
-The modern JavaScript toolchain has tools to help you:

-* build your own back-end HTTP server,
-* use and distribute code modules,
-* automate build and testing tasks.

 In this section, we'll describe the tools that we'll be using for the rest of the course.